swrlab/swrlab/PRINCIPLES.md

 We schedule our on-call calendar around our small teams' availability.
 Personal life and commitments always have priority.

 Alerting has predefined warn and error levels as well as escalation policies.
-Most of which are managed by IaC.
+Most of which are managed by _IaC_.

 Everyone on-call should only acknowledge incidents that they have the ability and capacity to investigate and resolve.
 Otherwise, incidents should be escalated to a fellow team member.
 Large-scale problems must proactively be communicated to other internal and external stakeholders to keep them in the loop.